Janakan Ravindran – Qualification MB BS (Adel)

 Allan Bretag – Qualifications: BSc (Hons), Adelaide 1965; PhD, Adelaide 1971; Postdoctoral Training, Alexander von Humboldt Fellowship, University of the Saarland, Germany 1972-1973

 Career: Lecturer level A, The University of Adelaide 1966-1970; Lecturer, Senior Lecturer, Principal Lecturer and Associate Professor, South Australian Institute of Technology 1970-1990; Associate Professor of Physiology, University of South Australia 1990-1997; Professor of Physiology, University of South Australia 1997-2005; Adjunct Professor, University of South Australia 2005-Present.

-Why MDA?
-Allan’s doctoral research was on muscle function and the mechanism of the muscle disease myotonia congenita.
-A maintained research interest in muscle diseases has led to long-term voluntary work for MDA.
+Why Muscular Dystrophy SA: Allan’s doctoral research was on muscle function and the mechanism of the muscle disease myotonia congenita.
+A maintained research interest in muscle diseases has led to long-term voluntary work for Muscular Dystrophy SA.

 David Noble – Qualifications: Bachelor of Managment – Labor Relations (University of South Australia), Certificate IV in Financial Services, Certificate IV in Frontline Management.